ssudarshaniitb/protectdb/README.md

 There are 3 directories in the project:

-1) safedb: contains Deterministic transaction execution modification of Postgres database  (See [README](https://github.com/ssudarshaniitb/protectdb/blob/500c8ffb2e1fde512948ca2ba5fe48bbac8a956c/README.md)
+1) safedb: contains Deterministic transaction execution modification of Postgres database  (See [README](https://github.com/ssudarshaniitb/protectdb/blob/50c7dcfb4aa7548517c3522e33075703a6c2bf1f/safedb/README_files_modified.md) for details)

 2) ratis : contains changes to Apache Ratis package, used to establish Raft consensus (See ratis/README.md for details)